 To accommodate companies that are not PCI certified, we offer a PCI SDK so cardholders can view their card details and change their PIN seamlessly from your application.
 The PCI SDK protects sensitive card data and displays it to the cardholder without the data ever passing through your servers.

 If you are PCI certified, we can configure your Production API keys to have the API expose PCI-related data to you and you can store, transmit, and process the data on your servers.
 The API returns this data in the card object.
 These fields are not present in the card object payload if you are not PCI certified.
-Please contact Apto sales to learn more.
+Please contact a Program specialist to learn more.

 The USA PATRIOT Act requires various financial institutions to implement a Customer Identification Program (CIP) to verify the identities of persons with whom it does business.
 As an extension of our issuing bank, Apto, and therefore your card program, are required to abide by these verification regulations.

-In the Instant Issuance program, Apto will handle all aspects of your program’s KYC verification.
+Apto can handle all aspects of your program’s KYC verification.

-You’ll use our mobile SDK to collect the following information from card customers:
+You’ll need to collect the following information in your application from card customers:

 - Cardholder phone number